-Nature Has the Answers
+Nature Shows the Path.

 It's the depths of January, and people rise from their still sleep walking ways that they habituated during the holidays.
 As a species, we have been staying up late partying, even if we aren't Christmas keeping souls.
 Honestly, we are all trying to rise from the still dark morning and declare in our muted little ways: "I want to lose weight."
 "I want to be more sociable".
 "Darn, I just want to do a resolution that will be real six months from now, no matter what it is!"

 Think of the Seed in the Ground